TreeveWhite/Monopoly/README.md

 from a TextInterface to Ui Interface.

 ### Installing
-> Will weed a working verion of Python 3
+> Will need a working verion of Python 3
+>>
+> Will need unittest module if wish to run the Unit Tests

 Create a clone of the repositary and run the code from the file "Monopoly Main.py".